Ludoviccccc/BatchQlearning/README.md

-# Implementation of a parallel Qlearning algorithm with pyTorch
+# Implementation of a parallel Q-learning algorithm with pyTorch
 I follow the course CS 285 at UC Berkeley.